nmacadam/basil/README.md

 a dynamically typed, interpreted scripting language (and C# interpreter!)

 ### ...ok, but why?
-Basil is a fully-featured, dynamically typed, interpreted ~~mouthful~~ scripting language and C# interpreter designed with user-extendability in mind.
+Basil is a fully-featured, dynamically typed, interpreted ~~mouthful~~ scripting language and C# interpreter designed with user-extensibility in mind.
 Created to be a companion to C# game development environments (notably, Unity), to be used to create powerful debugging and/or modding tools.

 With a simple Native Function interface, users can create their own Basil functions from a C# perspective, making it easy to integrate into other C# environments, and letting the user define how restrictive they want the bridge between C# and Basil to be.